Alcohol Dependence & Abuse

 Alcohol dependence is a chronic condition requiring sustained intervention and treatment.
 Those who are dependent on alcohol experience:

-- withdrawal symptoms when they are not drinking and
+- Withdrawal symptoms when they are not drinking.

-- an increased tolerance to alcohol so that they have to drink more to achieve the same effect.
+- An increased tolerance to alcohol so that they must drink more to achieve the same effect.

-Fortunately, there are a range of treatment options available including self help groups (link to 12 step fellowship), residential programmes and a wide range of counseling options.
+Fortunately, there are a range of treatment options available including self-help groups such as Alcoholics Anonymous and Narcotics Anonymous, residential programmes and a wide range of counselling options.
 Treatment is offered in both private and public sectors with costs varying enormously depending on the type of treatment sought.